Home Blog Lawyer for Negligence

 • Request punitive damages

-The most common way plaintiffs and their attorneys can combat potential jury bias is by requesting punitive damages.
 Punitive damages are meant to punish people who have caused harm intentionally or through reckless behavior rather than by accident or negligence.
 They are intended to deter future wrongdoing by those who have been found liable for it in court.

-Key Terms for a Negligence Contract
+Key Terms for Negligence

-The key terms for a negligence contract are:
+The key terms for negligence are:

-• Duty of Care: This is the duty to take reasonable care for the safety of others.
+• Duty of Care : This is the duty to take reasonable care for the safety of others.

 • Breach of Duty: This is when a person does not take reasonable care for the safety of others.